telus/tds-core/guide/design/principles.md

 ## Seek the perspective of others

 * Collaborate by involving cross-functional team members
-* Ensure design is technically feasible understand how it impacts performance
+* Ensure design is technically feasible and understand how it impacts performance
 * Share your ideas early and often to explore many different solutions and iterations

 ## Think end-to-end